 Everything sucks.
 I will never feel happy again.
 Nobody can be trusted.
 Life is unfair.

 Do you feel this way?
 Have you experienced the world crumbling down around you so suddenly that you don’t have time to even take a breath?
 Have you felt your emotions become so intense, so overwhelming within you that they seem to form a vortex; a black hole of despair?

 I want you to know that although you might be suffering greatly right now, your suffering is not without a purpose or a meaning.
 We will explore what I mean by that together soon.

 I Am Sad … What Can I Do to Feel Better?

 You have come to this article to feel better.
 I understand that.
 And I welcome you to be gentle with yourself and learn as much as you can from this article.
 I am teaching you how to feel better because I have taught myself how to feel better; there is no other way that I could have written this article.

 Like you, I have experienced a lot of pain in my life: emotional pain, psychological pain, and chronic physical pain.
 I am a wounded healer; a shamaness, in my own right, who has learned to transform my own pain into my own medicine.
-This sacred alchemical process would have never started so early in my life without the help of my teacher and Shaman, Mateo Sol.
+This sacred alchemical process would have never started so early in my life without the help of my partner, Mateo Sol.

 Although I still feel the harsh stings of pain, I am learning to transform the experience into something for my benefit.
 “How is that even possible?” you might ask, “I am sad, terribly heart-broken … how on earth can that work for my benefit?”
 Well, I can attempt to show you how, but the rest is in your hands.